-Figure 4, has several phases that must be completed before an initiating device A and a non-initiating device B are paired securely.
+Once Alice has been fooled into choosing the wrong device, the SSP security protocol starts between devices A and B. We will review the pairing protocol to be certain that it does not present obstacles to the attack.
+The numeric-comparison mode of SSP, shown in Fig. 6, has several phases that must be completed before an initiating device A and a non-initiating device B are paired securely.
 In phase 1, the devices perform an ECDH key exchange.
-In phase 2, the non-initiating device commits to a random nonce Nb, which it reveals after the initiating device has sent its own nonce Na.
+In phase 2, the non-initiating device B commits to a random nonce Nb, which it reveals after the initiating device A has sent its own nonce Na.
 Device A checks the commitment to ensure that the nonces have been fairly chosen.
 The user-assisted authentication then takes place.
 Each of the devices displays to the human user a six-digit verification code, which it computes from the ECDH key shares and nonces.
 If the codes match, the user confirms successful pairing on both devices, which allows them to continue.
 In phase 3, the devices confirm cryptographically the derived ECDH secret and their input and output capabilities, which were used to select the authentication mode in the beginning.
 In phase 4, the devices derive a link key, i.e. a shared session key.
 Finally, in phase 5, they use the link key for encryption in the Link Manager Protocol.

 The critical thing to observe about the SSP protocol is that it does not even try to verify the device names (or other device properties like make, model and serial number).
 This is understandable because Bluetooth device names do not uniquely identify a device.
-The protocol does bind the link key to the link-layer addresses of the two devices, but during the pairing each device will accept any peer address.
+The protocol does bind the link key to the link-layer addresses of the two devices but, during the pairing, each device will accept any peer address.

-Note that only the software in device B needs to be compromised for the misbinding attack, while devices A and C can be entirely normal.
-The only access the attacker needs on device C is to make it discoverable, to change its name if necessary, and to confirm the code comparison.
-Moreover, the attack requires device B to be compromised only to the extent that the attacker can control its user interface.
-We implemented the attacker in device B as a full-screen app that receives the six-digit code over the 4G data connection and emulates the pairing process without doing actually anything.
-Thus, the vulnerability occurs relatively often in practice, even though we do not know of actual attack implementations outside our laboratory.
+Note that only the software in device E needs to be compromised for the misbinding attack, while devices A and B can be entirely normal.
+The only access the attacker needs on device B is to make it discoverable, to change its name if necessary, and to confirm the code comparison.
+Moreover, the attack requires device Eto be compromised only to the extent that the attacker can spoof the pairing user interface.
+We implemented the attacker in device E as a full-screen app that receives the six-digit code over the 4G data connection and emulates the pairing process without actually participating in the pairing protocol on the in-band channel.
+Thus, the vulnerability occurs relatively often in practice, even though we do not know of attack implementations outside our laboratory.

 The above attack against Bluetooth pairing will work for any version of SSP or Legacy Pairing.
-Indeed, we believe it will work for all device-pairing protocols where the device identity is determined by physical access to the device alone.
+Indeed, we believe it will work for all device-pairing protocols where the device identity is determined only by physical access to the device.